 As with some cooking, it is all about technique.
 I am happy to share with you her process of making tamales, which I hope inspires you to make some!

 The first thing I did was make some Enchilada Sauce.

 Cindi left a great comment about this sauce and how her family enjoyed it.
 I promised her that another recipe to use this sauce would be posted soon, so here it is Cindi!

-You can make your own shredded pork by cooking 3 pounds of pork in a slow cooker with your choice of beef broth, Coke, or water with onions, salt, pepper and garlic.
+You can make your own shredded pork by cooking 3 pounds of pork in a slow cooker for 4 hours on low/ 8 hours on high with your choice of beef broth, Coke, or water with onions, salt, pepper and garlic.
 A dash of liquid smoke won't hurt!